-GR effects on the galaxy two-point statistics beyond the RSD signal caused by the peculiar velocity of galaxies have been investigated in the linear regime in numerous works \citep[see e.g.][]{yoo2009new,yoo2010general,bonvin2011what, challinor2011linear}, while extension to the quasi-linear and non-linear regime have been primarily carried out using approximate analytical approaches \citep{didio19,taruya2020,saga2020,didio20,beutler2020}.
+The effects of GR on the galaxy two-points statistics beyond the RSD signal caused by the peculiar velocity of galaxies have been investigated in the linear regime in numerous works \citep[see e.g.][]{yoo2009new,yoo2010general,bonvin2011what, challinor2011linear}, and extensions to the quasi-linear and non-linear regime have been primarily carried out using approximate analytical approaches \citep{didio19,taruya2020,saga2020,didio20,beutler2020}.
 Similarly, studies of GR effects on the weak-lensing shear have been investigated under various approximations.
-As an example, GR corrections up to second order in the gravitational potential of the lensing shear were computed in \citet{bernardeau2010fullsky}, while the imprint on the shear power spectrum in the linear regime where evaluated under the Born approximation in \citet{didio13}.
+As an example, GR corrections up to second order in the gravitational potential of the lensing shear were computed in \citet{bernardeau2010fullsky}, and the imprint on the shear power spectrum in the linear regime was evaluated under the Born approximation in \citet{didio13}.

-Analytical and numerical studies of the GR contributions to the gravitational potentials of matter density fluctuations have been found to leave a small imprint on the clustering of matter \citep{chisari2011connection,adamek2016general}.
-That is why Newtonian N-body simulations are still a valid tool to investigate relativistic kinematics effects \citep{fidler2015general,fidler2016relativistic}, which on the other hand leave observational imprints which can not be neglected \citep[see e.g][]{Ghosh2018,Breton2019imprints}.
+Analytical and numerical studies of the GR contributions to the gravitational potentials of matter-density fluctuations have found that they leave a small imprint on the clustering of matter \citep{chisari2011connection,adamek2016general}.
+That is why Newtonian N-body simulations are still a valid tool for investigating relativistic kinematics effects \citep{fidler2015general,fidler2016relativistic}, which, on the other hand, leave observational imprints that cannot be neglected \citep[see e.g][]{Ghosh2018,Breton2019imprints}.